Vansh353/MongoDB/README.md

 ## Deployment

 Mongo Bridge is available on PyPI for easy installation.
-You can find it [here](https://pypi.org/project/mongo-bridge/).
+You can find it here: https://pypi.org/project/mongo-bridge/

 ## Contributing

 We welcome contributions!
-Please see our [contributing guidelines](CONTRIBUTING.md) for more details.
+Please see our contributing guidelines for more details: [CONTRIBUTING.md](CONTRIBUTING.md)

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.
-EOF